DanTheServerMan/ansible/proxmox/roles/proxmox-chronyc/README.md

   vars_files:
    - vars/chronyc_vars.yml
 ```
-This vars_files should be formated as:
+This vars_files should be formatted as shown below.
+Note that iburst is defined statically in the Jinja template.
+If you don't want it, you can modify the template.
 ```
 ntp_servers:
   - name: 0.us.pool.ntp.org